quorum1/governance/docs/operating-agreement.md

 ### Cooperative Principles
 The Organization strives to achieve the following principles:

-- **Voluntary and open Membership.** Cooperatives are voluntary organizations, open to  all qualified persons willing to accept the responsibilities of membership, without  gender, social, racial, political or religious discrimination.
+a. **Voluntary and open Membership.**
+Cooperatives are voluntary organizations, open to  all qualified persons willing to accept the responsibilities of membership, without  gender, social, racial, political or religious discrimination.

-- **Democratic member control.** Cooperatives are democratic organizations controlled by  their members, who actively participate in setting their policies and making decisions.
+b. **Democratic member control.**
+Cooperatives are democratic organizations controlled by  their members, who actively participate in setting their policies and making decisions.

-- **Members’ economic participation.** Members contribute to, and democratically control,  the capital of the Organization.
+c. **Members’ economic participation.**
+Members contribute to, and democratically control,  the capital of the Organization.
 Members allocate Organization revenue for the  following purposes: improve and maintain the organizational structure of the  Organization and manage the overall effectiveness of the Organization.

-- **Autonomy and independence.** The Organization is controlled by its members.
+d. **Autonomy and independence.**
+The Organization is controlled by its members.
 If the  Organization enters into agreements with other organizations, including governments, or  raises capital from external sources, the Organization will strive to do so on terms that  ensure democratic control by their members and maintain their cooperative autonomy.

-- **Education, training, and information.** The Organization will strive to provide  education and training for their members so they can contribute effectively to the  development of the Organization.
+e. **Education, training, and information.**
+The Organization will strive to provide  education and training for their members so they can contribute effectively to the  development of the Organization.

-- **Concern for community.** Cooperatives work for the sustainable development of their  industry through policies approved by their members.
+f. **Concern for community.**
+Cooperatives work for the sustainable development of their  industry through policies approved by their members.

 ## SECTION 1 - ORGANIZATION

-**1.1 Organization.**
+### 1.1 Organization.

 The Organization is organized as a limited liability company in accordance  with the California Revised Uniform Limited Liability Company Act (the “Act”).

-**1.2 Purpose and Scope.**
+### 1.2 Purpose and Scope.

 Within the meaning and for purposes of the Act, the purpose and  scope of the Organization shall include any lawful action or activity permitted to a limited  liability company under the Act (the “Business”).

-**1.3 Name and Principal Place of Business.**
+### 1.3 Name and Principal Place of Business.

 The name of the Organization is QUORUM ONE,  LLC.
 The Organization shall maintain its principal business office at the following address: